timbru/draft-sidrops-vrp-notation/draft-timbru-sidrops-vrp-notation-00.md

 .# Abstract

-This document defines a human readable notation for Validated ROA Payloads (VRP, RFC 6811) for use with RPKI tooling based on ABNF (RFC 5234).
+This document defines a human readable notation for Validated ROA Payloads (VRP, RFC 6811) based on ABNF (RFC 5234) for use with RPKI tooling and documentation.

 {mainmatter}